John Henry Helms: Biography

-For this action, Helms was awarded the Medal of Honor, although his nomination was not without controversy.
-He was first recommended for the Medal of Honor by the Chicagos captain, Charles H. Rockwell.
+Helms was first recommended for the Medal of Honor by the Chicagos captain, Charles H. Rockwell.
 The nomination was endorsed by Admiral Winfield Scott Schley, commander of the South Atlantic Squadron, and forwarded to the Bureau of Navigation, which was in charge of personnel affairs.
 The bureau chief, Admiral Arent S. Crowninshield, advised that the nomination be rejected.
 Crowninshield believed that, since the Chicago had been at anchor in calm seas, Helms' actions did not put himself in danger and did not constitute "extraordinary heroism."
 The Commandant of the Marine Corps, General Charles Heywood, felt otherwise, stating that Helms "displayed extraordinary heroism in saving lives at the risk of his own."
 The final decision was made by the Secretary of the Navy, John Davis Long.
 Long agreed with Crowninshield that the rescue of Tomizi by itself was not sufficient for the decoration, but added that Helms' previous rescue of Gallagher and the endorsements by Admiral Schley and General Heywood were enough to warrant the medal.
 Crowninshield's opposition to the award led to accusations of "snobbishness", with the Baltimore American alleging that Helms' nomination had been objected to because he was not a commissioned officer.

 Helms was officially awarded the Medal of Honor and a $100 gratuity on March 23, 1901, two and a half months after his rescue of Tomizi.
 His citation reads:

 Serving on board the U.S.S.
 Chicago, for heroism in rescuing Ishi Tomizi, ship's cook, from drowning at Montevideo, Uruguay, 10 January 1901.